scantling4/Credit_Risk_Analysis/README.md

 ## Results

 ### Naive Random Oversampling results:
-- The balance accuracy score was 66% which is low.
+- The balance accuracy score was 66% which is considered low.
-- The precision for high_risk was 1%, which denoteslow positivity.
+- The precision for high_risk was 1%, which is low positivity.
 The recall was 66%.

 ![Naive Random](/naive_random.png)